Resolve issues to prevent crises

 We work with organisations to assemble and facilitate issues management teams and steer them towards successful outcomes.
 We help our clients to set strategy on new issues and course-correct strategy on established issues.
 We know what resonates with stakeholders – internal as well as external – and what doesn’t.

-Once a strategy is set, we often facilitate the team as it devises and delivers the tactical actions that the strategy requires.
+Once a strategy is set, we often facilitate the team as it devises and delivers the tactical issue management plan the strategy requires.
 We provide constant challenge and an outside, expert perspective.
 And we help to measure and report success.

-Establish robust issues management responses structures by developing policies and processes and deploying training programmes
+Establish robust issues management responses by developing policies and processes and deploying training programmes

 The principles of good issues management are: leadership, structure, process and competence.
 We work with clients to build and maintain all aspects of this capability.